thechaz2/budget-app/README.md

 # budget-app
-budgeting web app using HTML CSS and a simple python server to run
+budgeting web app using HTML, CSS,a simple python server and sqlite for data storage to run
     - ptyhon3 bud.py
     - it will auto open on (http://localhost:8000/)